English original

-Riding a metro can be a pleasure, especially when the view out of the windows does not end at the inside of a dark tunnel.
-Some of the world's elevated metro stretches offer nice views of cityscapes or landmarks.
-The following selection of the most spectacular views is the result of a discussion on Urbanrail newsgroup.
-Thanks to the photographers who provided some of the images!
+Riding a metro can be a pleasure when the view out of the windows does not end at the inside of a dark tunnel.
+Fortunately, some of the world's elevated metro stretches offer spectacular views of cityscapes or landmarks.

-Please note that many of the photos below are only of an informational character and do not show the best views possible from the trains.
+The following selection of the nicest views is the result of discussions like the one on Urbanrail newsgroup.
+A big thank you to the photographers who provided some of the images!
+Please note that many of the photos below are of informational character and do not always show the best possible views from the trains.
 Photos of some places are still missing at all.
-If you have photos, links or suggestions, please go to the Metro Bits Forum.
+If you have photos, links or suggestions, please leave a message in the comments section at the bottom of the page.

 Athens